ctsit/redcap_deployment/fabric-todo-list.md

 # Things Fabric must do to provide the functionality we need for REDCap packaging, deployment, and upgrade.

-## Things we must do before using this on prod
+## Things we should do soon:

-* Write settings/prod.ini
 * Curate configuration for staging and prod.

-## Things we should do soon:

-* Improve the first doc string so 'fab --list' is *very* helpful.
-* Write a markdown file describing the fab tools and how they should be used for development, packaging, and deployments.
 * Replace the bootstrap.sh redcap deployment with fabric packaging and deployment and remove the related dead code.
-* Add the new and updated plugins for our customers.

 ## Things we would like Fabric to do but might delay